He Ain’t Heavy, He’s My Brother: In Memory Of…

 We’d spend summers in Chattanooga, Tennessee – that’s where he was originally from – hanging with his grandmother and grandfather.
 They were very, very famous and important people in that area.
 His grandparents were revered.
 And they treated me like their own.
 When he called to tell me that his grandmother was a few days from passing in March 2010, I flew down from DC to Atlanta in the morning, drove to Chattanooga in the afternoon, then back to Atlanta to fly back to DC in the evening just so that I could pay my respects to him and his family.
 He was my family and his family was mine.

 Nobody could have been closer to me that didn’t share actual blood.
 His son is my godson.
 There was no question about it.
 I’d always hear random stories about how my brother would be doing some dumb sh*t and that I needed to talk to him because he wouldn’t listen to anybody but me.
 In fact, his own mother would often tell me that I needed to talk to him for that reason.
 Not that he was a bad guy at all.
 To the contrary, very, very few people ever had a bad word to say about him.
 His heart was pure and he always wanted everybody to be happy and be alright.
 Because of that he’d often find himself used and end up making some bad decision because of it.
-Hell, he actually married the neighborhood ho.
+Hell, he entered into a super questionable ass marriage because of bad decision making.
 I was the best man.
 Nobody could talk him out of that decision….great wedding though.
 It was hood as hell but man was it fun.
 And I couldn’t have been happier to be there for him.

 The goal in life was for me to make it as some hugely successful entrepreneur or something and then bring him along for the ride.
 That’s what big brothers do.
 You take care of your siblings.
 On one trip from Huntsville, Alabama, to Jackson, Michigan, we drove up I-65.
 Somewhere just south of Nashville are these two houses that sit about 300 yards apart.
 We’d always planned on someday buying those houses and settling down there; me with my wife and kids and him being the coolest uncle ever.
 He beat me to both the wife and kids (and also to the divorce and baby mama).
 For some reason, this dude liked to beat me to everything.
 It’s like his life wasn’t complete unless he tried everything once, positive or negative.